Nebraska C-NAFME

 • Applications will be accepted once a year, for both the fall and spring student teaching.

-• The deadline for application is May 1 and incomplete or late applications will not be accepted.
+• The deadline for application has been extended to May 7, and incomplete or late applications will not be accepted.
 An official transcript must be uploaded on the online application form.

 NMEA BOARD POSITION